epomatti/aws-apigw-monitoring/README.md

 # AWS API Gateway - Monitoring and Logging

-Following the [set up logging] documentation for API Gateway, there are two two types of API logging in CloudWatch: execution logging and access logging.
+Following the [set up logging][1] documentation for API Gateway, there are two two types of API logging in CloudWatch: execution logging and access logging.

 #### Execution logging